Impact

 IMPACT VISION

-To realign workers’ compensation systems with their original purpose:
+Realign workers’ compensation systems with their original purpose.

-To ensure that when someone is injured at work, they remain first and foremost a patient in need of care.
+When someone is injured at work, they must remain first and foremost a patient in need of care.

-Because a system designed to heal must never become a source of further injury.
+Because a system designed to heal must never become a source of harm.

 PRINCIPLES FOR SYSTEM REFORM